spine/hem/README.md

 Hem has some good defaults (convention over configuration), but sometimes you'll need to change them, especially when adding libraries and dependencies.

-For configuration, Hem use a slug.json file, located in the root of your application.
+For configuration, Hem uses a slug.json file, located in the root of your application.
 Hem expects a certain directory structure.
 A main JavaScript/CoffeeScript file under app/index, a main CSS/Stylus file under css/index and a public directory to serve static assets from.
 If you're using Spine.app, these will all be generated for you.

 Hem also allows you to specify static JavaScript libraries to include, under the "libs" option: